Leverage Edu raises $6.5 million to help Indian students land in top colleges abroad – TechCrunch

 Each year, millions of students in India rush to get an admission in universities abroad.
 Often they don’t know which program they should focus on, or the college that is right for their skillset and ambition.

 Scores of legacy and newfound firms are attempting to offer counselling to these students.
-But despite India contributing more international students than any other country, most firms aiming to address this challenge are not focused on India, and struggle to understand some unique problems students in the world’s second most populous country face.
+But despite India contributing more international students than any other country, most firms aiming to address this challenge are not focused on India, and struggle to understand some unique problems students in the world’s second-most populous country face.

-An Indian startup that is bridging this gap on Thursday said it has raised $6.5 million in a new financing round as it looks to scale its platform in the world’s second largest internet market.
+An Indian startup that is bridging this gap on Thursday said it has raised $6.5 million in a new financing round as it looks to scale its platform in the world’s second-largest internet market.

 Leverage Edu said Tomorrow Capital led the Delhi-headquartered startup’s Series A financing round.
 Existing investors Blume Ventures and DSG Consumer Partners also participated in the round.